-Installing PHP directly provides a predictable interpreter for Composer workflows, cron jobs, command-line maintenance, and later web-server integration without hiding the runtime inside a bundled stack.
+Installing PHP directly gives Windows workstations and Linux servers a visible command-line interpreter for Composer, scheduled jobs, deployment scripts, and later web-server integration without hiding the runtime inside a bundled stack.

 Related: How to install PHP on Ubuntu or Debian